 |How to read futures charts, margin requirements, learn the COT report, indicators, and the most popular trading strategies, and prepare for live futures trading

 | Daily watch lists • Trade rooms • Trading scanners • Discord • Live streaming

 | Daily watch lists • Trade rooms • Options scanners • Discord • Live streaming

 | Futures target levels • Trade rooms • Real time teaching • Discord • Live streaming

 Some people like certain moving average crossovers more than others.
 We scan for specific criteria in making our nightly watch lists and give you guys a customized swing trade watch list to follow.

 Using your swing trading indicators to help you identify the momentum and trend of the stock helps you know which trade to place.
-You can buy stocks or options (try our stock picks service free for 14 days).

-Swing Trading Indicators & Market Actions
+Final Thoughts: Swing Trading Indicators

 Using swing trading indicators keeps you from trading blind.
 Also, it keeps you from trading on emotions.
 Green, red, green.